-CREATIVE, CARING, RESILIENT
+CREATIVE, CARING, INCLUSIVE, ASPIRATIONAL, RESILIENT

-Autumn Spring Summer In the Early Years, learning opportunities are present in history throughout the year.
-Rather than strictly taking place in sequential units, learning about the world and its people happens on a regular basis in class and in free play.
-Here are some of the Learning goals covered at this point: People and Communities The World Our World EYFS Children talk about past and present events in their own lives and in the lives of family members.
+Autumn Spring In the Early Years, learning opportunities are present in history throughout the year.
+Rather than strictly taking place in sequential units, people happens on a regular basis in class and in free play.
+Here are some of the Learning goals covered at this point: EYFS People and Communities Children talk about past and present events in their own lives and in the lives of family members.
 They know that other children do not always enjoy the same things, and are sensitive to this.
 They know about similarities and differences between themselves and others, and among families, communities and traditions.
-Children will read stories and take part in activities, which look at interesting places in the world and places special to them.
+The World Children will read stories and take part in activities, which look at interesting places in the world and places special to them.
 Children will think about aspects of their familiar world such as the place where they live or the natural world and how they might change over time.
-Children know about similarities and differences in relation to places, objects, materials and living things.
-They talk about the features of their own immediate environment and how environments might vary from one another.
-They make observations of animals and plants and explain why some things occur, and talk about changes.
-Through continuous and enhanced provision, children in both Nursery and Reception will: CL - Read and talk about stories from the past, and non-fiction texts.
+Our World Children know about to places, objects, ma about the features of and how environmen make observations of some things occur, ar Through continuous and enhanced provision, children in both Nursery and Reception will: CL - Read and talk about stories from the past, and non-fiction texts.
 Learn new vocabulary and use throughout the day.
 PSED - Learn how to understand their own feelings and those of others.
 PD - Create and play games to develop both gross and fine motor skills.
-Repeated and varied opportunities to explore and paly with small world activities, puzzles, arts crafts, and the practice of using small tools.
+Repeated and varied opportunities to explore and paly w crafts, and the practice of using small tools.
 L - Daily discussions about the world in which they live.
-KUW - Recognise some similarities and differences between their lives now and other people's lives in the past.
-Listen to stories and non-fiction books to foster an understanding of the diverse world.
-Have discussions to enrich and widen their vocabulary.
+KUW - Comment on images of familiar situations in the past.
+Compare and contrast characters from stories, including figures from around them and their roles in society.
+Know some similarities and differences between things in the past and now, drawing on the class.
+Understand the past through settings, characters and events encountered in books read in class and storytelling.
 EAD - Discussions to develop their artistic and cultural awareness.